Table of Contents

 At the core of an amazing customer experience lies data.
 The history of a brand’s interaction with the audience can shed light on their engagement with the product over time, highlight issues they faced along the way, and offer bits of information that if properly ordered will shape a story.
 And here’s where the Customer Success team should take the floor and act.

 By monitoring behavior, you can easily determine which are the customers at risk to churn and approach them first.
 Whether they have been idle for some time, had complaints which were not paid attention to or poorly adopted your tool, find these reasons to touch base with your customers before it is too late.
-The natural causes of churn, such as expired credit cards, payment problems, loss of contact points/key users, can also be tackled more efficiently if the in-app analytics are properly exploited by the Customer Success team.
+The natural causes of churn, such as expired credit cards, payment problems or loss of contact points/key users, can also be tackled more efficiently if the in-app analytics are properly exploited by the Customer Success team.

 Don’t count on clients telling you about their difficulties, because often they won’t.
 Only one out of 26 unhappy customers will actually voice his dissatisfaction, the rest will simply churn.
-So, it’s up to you to be one step ahead and predict their actions, analyze customer satisfaction and make feedback an indispensable part of your product roadmap
+So, it’s up to you to be one step ahead and predict their actions, analyze customer satisfaction and make feedback an indispensable part of your product roadmap.

 Takeaway: Fostering brand advocates that will hold on to your product, refer other customers by spreading word-of-month and thus help your business grow is easier said than done.
 It’s an endeavor that takes time, a lot of effort and consistency from your side.